bshorta/date-generator-sketch/README.md

-# Date Generator - Sketch plugin v 0.01
+# Date Generator - Sketch plugin v0.01

 This plugin generates random formatted dates.
 You can customize the .js files to match your desired date format